polifonia-project/stories/Carolina: Music Historian/Carolina#1_SourcesCrossAnalysis.md

 CQ1: In which architectural structures was the musical composition X performed?

 CQ2: In which places was musical composition X performed for the first time?

-- Places are intended as geographical locations and areas (i.e. Bologna, Milan, Ferrara, Emilia Romagna)
+- These are geographical locations and areas (i.e. Bologna, Milan, Ferrara, Emilia Romagna)

 CQ3: In which scores is there evidence of musical composition X?